AJRepo/ZimbraCertDeploy/README.md

 # ZimbraCertDeploy

 Letsencrypt Post-Renew Script customized for a Zimbra server

-This program automatically installs the TLS certificate that has been downloaded by certbot.
+This program automatically installs into Zimbra the TLS certificate that has been downloaded by certbot

-It leverages the Certbot post-deploy hooks to run automatically after certbot has renewed a certificate, or it can be run independently.
+This script leverages the Certbot post-deploy hooks to run automatically after certbot has renewed a certificate, or it can be run independently.

 When certbot renews certificates, it calls scripts in `/etc/letsencrypt/renewal-hooks/deploy/` .

-# Requrements
+## Requrements

 * Zimbra